5 Weeks Pregnant: Yup, Your Body Is Already Changing!

 5 Weeks Pregnant: Baby Update

 Your baby is teeny-tiny, but there’s a lot going on inside this itty-bitty embryo!
 The basis for your little one’s internal organs, including their stomach and kidneys, is forming.
 They also already have the start of a spinal cord, arms and legs.
-Your bub’s brain is growing incredibly fast, and optic nerves are beginning to develop on either side of her head.
+Your bub’s brain is growing incredibly fast, and optic nerves are beginning to develop on either side of their head.
 These nerves will become their eyes and will move to the front eventually.
 This week, your baby’s heart—which is currently located outside their body!—begins dividing into chambers.
 Your babe-to-be is feeding off the yolk sack that is part of your egg, as your placenta is not yet formed.

 How Many Months is 5 Weeks Pregnant?